Artificial intelligence (AI) glossary

 To ensure our research publications are comprehensive and balanced, we need insights from experts.
 Could that be you?
 Find out how to contribute to our research.

-Experts can highlight topics that they believe POST should be aware of by emailing post@parliament.uk.
+Experts can suggest topics that they believe POST might wish to research by emailing post@parliament.uk.
 We are particularly interested in topics that are relevant to the following issues, as described in our Editorial Policy:

-Please note that POST receives a significant number of emails from experts.
-We cannot guarantee that a topic suggested will be selected for a future research project.
+Please note that POST receives a significant number of emails.
+We will carefully consider your suggestion, but we are not always able to engage in discussions about it.
+We cannot guarantee that topics will be selected for a future research project.

 For academics, contributing to POST research may lead to research impact as understood in the context of the Research Excellence Framework.
 Find more information on types of parliamentary impact and ways to evidence this.